 - Safe and Drug-Free Schools

-- Rural Education Achievement Program (REAP) Is your school eligible?
-Check here.
+- Rural Education Achievement Program (REAP) — View the REAP FAQ here.

-Invite the media (TV, radio and/or newspaper) on days when you are doing a school-wide PBIS event, teaching your students your expectations/rewards, etc. Make sure you include items your school needs in the news story.
+Invite the media (TV, radio and/or newspaper) on days when you are doing a schoolwide PBIS event, teaching your students your expectations/rewards, etc. Make sure you include items your school needs in the news story.
 You never know who will want to become part of your efforts.
+Here are some great examples:

 Student and Parent Involvement